Apple Watch: Possible Features, Design, And Name Of Apple’s Next Smartwatch Leak Ahead Of Launch

 — MacRumors.com (@MacRumors) September 12, 2018

-Likewise, AppleInsider noted that images from Apple’s own website were previously leaked in the run-up to Wednesday’s media event and that they hint at a slimmer body design for the next-generation Apple Watch.
+Likewise, AppleInsider noted that images from Apple’s own website were previously leaked in the run-up to Wednesday’s media event and that they hint at a slimmer body design for the new Apple Watch.

 Apple’s “Gather Round” media event will mark the first time the company will be live-streaming a launch event on Twitter, which, according to MacRumors, marks the continuation of Apple’s plans to make its big device announcements more accessible to people who want to watch these new gadgets arrive for the first time.
 The event, which will be headlined by the unveiling of what could be three new iPhone models for the 2018 model year, will be held at the Steve Jobs Theater in Apple’s headquarters in Cupertino, California, and will kick off on Wednesday at 10 a.m.
 Pacific Time/1 p.m.
 Eastern Time.